Skip to main content

 Chapter Explanation

 Were I to stand alone with true knowledge, I would be able to walk the great road.
 My only dread would be ostentation — self-aggrandizement.
-The great road is inherently perfectly level and ordinary.
+The great road is inherently perfectly level.
 Yet the people prefer to walk strange, out-of-the-way byways.

 In the court, governance and punishment are harshly exacting.
 The fields are utterly overgrown and desolate.
 The granaries are empty and bare.
 Yet despite this, people still indulge in luxury: wearing embroidered finery, carrying sharp swords at their sides, indulging their appetites to gorge on food and drink, and greedily hoarding so that wealth and goods pile up in excess.
-This is called the ringleader of the great thieves.
-This is not the proper Dao.
+This is called the ringleader of thieves.
+How far this is from Dao!

 Discourse

 The great road is inherently perfectly centered and perfectly upright, level and broad.
 One may walk it back and forth throughout a lifetime, peacefully and without incident.
 Unfortunately, people find the great road bland and without flavor — not as interesting as the strange byways, where one can find allurements of sound, beauty, and material goods, free to indulge at will.
-And so they abandon the proper road and turn down the crooked byways, seeking to dress in embroidered silks, gorge on rich meats and fine grains, amass goods and wealth, and flaunt their might.
+And so they abandon the proper road and turn down the crooked byways, seeking to dress in embroidered finery, gorge themselves on food and drink, amass wealth and goods, and flaunt their might.
 Little do they realize that the byways are places where bandits lie in wait.
 There is great danger ahead.